codatio/codat-docs/docs/introduction/office-hours.md

 ## Looking for some advice on how best to build with Codat?

-Come along to our Office Hour and discuss your project with one of our solutions experts, James.
+Come along to our Office Hour and discuss your project with one of our solutions experts and product team.

 - Are you looking to improve your customers' experience by integrating their spend with their accounting software, but uncertain of the best approach?
 - Perhaps you’re in search of expert guidance on how to process accounting data to accelerate underwriting decisions for SMBs, without increasing risk?